kevglass/propel-js/README.md

 ## Dusk Compatible

-This was built to support physics in networked game on the [Dusk Platform](https://developers.dusk.gg)
+This was built to support physics in networked games on the [Dusk Platform](https://developers.dusk.gg)

 ## Credits